 Books can be returned to the library any time during the school day.
 Notices regarding overdue books are sent out regularly.
 Students are responsible for the replacement cost of lost books.
 A check can be made out to the Irvington Union Free School District and given to the campus librarian.
 Questions can be addressed to the librarian at 269-5541.

 Homework

-Homework is an integral part of the Middle School students' educational program.
-It is an essential learning experience in itself, and is an outgrowth of classroom activities.
+Homework is an integral part of students' educational program.
+It is meaningful, purposeful, and supports learning by: